B3nj13/Deep-Learning-Plant-Classification-Web-App/README.md

 ## What can it do?

-Using a pre made machine learning solution to recognize multiple objects on image to be presented to it.
-Even better, not only is it found that the image contains an object, but we can also get the co-ordinates of the bounding box for each object it finds, which allows highlighting of the found object in the image.
+Using machine learning model to recognize multiple objects on image to be presented to it.
+Even better, not only is it found that the image contains an object, but it can also get the co-ordinates of the bounding box for each object it finds, which allows highlighting of the found object in the image.

 Loading a model using the ImageNet-SSD architecture, to [recognize 90 common objects](https://github.com/tensorflow/tfjs-models/blob/master/coco-ssd/src/classes.ts) the model has already been taught to find from the [COCO dataset](http://cocodataset.org/#home).